Ayms/node-Tor/README.md

 ####Content discovery

-A sends to the ORDBs what it has: db_info 'abcd',size,type,modulus --> I have something from 'abcd' whose total size is size (0 for a continuous stream), type MIME-type and use modulus to check data integrity.
+A sends to the ORDBs what it has: db_info 'abcd',size,type,public key --> I have something from 'abcd' whose total size is size (0 for a continuous stream), type MIME-type and use this public key to check data integrity.
 ORDBs as peers do the same, they advertise A of what they have.

 The list is maintained by OR_files['abcd'] variable and OR_streams['abcd'] for a continuous stream.